Methodologies & Approaches

 Training Materials and Resources

 These include, but are not limited to, up-to-date books, journals, periodicals, magazines, websites, field and on-site visits, documented reports and projects, published research work, and conference proceedings.

-To ensure that attainment targets have been fully met, trainees are all evaluated through a mixture of theoretical coursework and practical applications within the concerned fields.
-The taught element of the course is complemented by a substantial piece of research or purposeful project leading to the completion of an authentic work in a trainee’s particular area of interest.
+To ensure that attainment targets have been fully met, learner’s are all evaluated through a mixture of theoretical coursework and practical applications within the concerned fields.
+As most our courses is Assignment based, it is very adaptable to working professionals to learn while working.
+The taught element of the course is complemented by a substantial piece of research, assignment or purposeful project leading to the completion of an authentic work in a learner’s particular area of interest.
 To emphasize quality training, we ensure that our courses are evaluated on a regular basis by all involved parties.
 Participants also have the opportunity to rate the training they receive.